 The added value of the current study is the in-depth explanation on the pathways of the above effects from the carers’ own perspective.
 For example, the respondent who was a 24/7 and childless carer was ‘free’ from the economic burden of raising a child and able to take early retirement to better support their parent.
-This research adds two important perspectives to our understanding of carers’ decisions around work and care, relating to one’s identity and life course events (Evandrou et al., 2002; Tomkins and Eatough, 2014; Vlachantoni et al. 2013).
+This research adds two important perspectives to our understanding of carers’ decisions around work and care, relating to one’s identity and life course events (Evandrou et al., 2002; Vlachantoni et al. 2013; Tomkins and Eatough, 2014).
 Family-oriented values and the carer’s identity play an important role in employment-related decisions, and carers who experienced adverse life events had a higher risk of stopping work.
-As there was no information in the quantitative survey on formal support receipt by the carer or care recipient (Gomez-Leon et al., 2017), this study could not provide any evidence in relation to the institutionalist perspective.
-However, as previous research has already indicated that social policy can affect the carers’ decision about care provision and economic activity (Tarum and Kutsar, 2018; Van Groenou and De Boer, 2016), the findings in this study have important implications for future social policy with respect to supporting carers who wish to reconcile work and informal care.
+As there was no information in the quantitative survey on formal support receipt by the carer or care recipient (Gomez-Leon et al., 2019), this study could not provide any evidence in relation to the institutionalist perspective.
+However, as previous research has already indicated that social policy can affect the carers’ decision about care provision and economic activity (Van Groenou and De Boer, 2016; Tarum and Kutsar, 2018), the findings in this study have important implications for future social policy with respect to supporting carers who wish to reconcile work and informal care.

 Recent research by Carers UK estimated that there are around 4.87 million carers juggling work and care, and 38 per cent of all interviewed carers reported that they had given up work to care (Carers UK, 2019).
 Our study directly relates to the latest Carers Action Plan 2018-2020, which encourages carers to engage in paid work alongside their caring role (Strategy and Projects Team, 2018).
 The findings have suggested several factors which are associated with the reduction of carers’ economic activity.
 More flexible working hours and paid care leave should be considered as usual practice in the workplace as this research showed that self-employed carers with greater flexibility were less likely to encounter work-care conflict.
 Our findings concerning the negative effect of adverse life events on the carers’ employment suggest that the employees who experienced negative life events should be supported by their employers to a greater extent, for instance through more flexible leave policies or access to free psychological counselling during times of pressure (The Marmot Review, 2010).
 As single never married carers were more likely to reduce their economic activity than those who were married, the former group might be more vulnerable in their own older age because of a lack of financial and family security.
 Supportive policies such as the provision of care credits may facilitate this group of carers to access formal care in their old age.
 Similarly, carers with health problems or economic difficulties need more financial support in order to sustain their long-term care contribution.
 Such arguments are critical in the context of the ongoing debate about the cost-effectiveness of care provided at home (Bowes, 2007).